camunda/camunda-docs-static/get-started/content/quick-start/service-task.md

 Second, configure the Name of the process.
 Type *Payment Retrieval* in the property field *Name*.

-Finally, check the box next to the *Executable* property.
+Finally, make sure the box next to the *Executable* property is checked.
 If you don't check this box, the process definition is ignored by the process engine.

 ## Save the BPMN Diagram